wultra/powerauth-mobile-sdk/docs/Migration-from-1.6-to-1.7.md

    ```

 If you use cocoapds for PowerAuth mobile SDK integration, then please let us know and we'll prepare a special release branch for you.

+## Changes in 1.7.5+

+### iOS

+The behavior of `PowerAuthSDK.authenticateUsingBiometry()` has been slightly changed and improved:

+- Function now properly treat biometry lockout and increase failed attempts counter on the server, See [Biometry lockout](PowerAuth-SDK-for-iOS.md#biometry-lockout) chapter.
+- Function now returns new `PowerAuthErrorCode_BiometryFallback` error code in case that user tap on the fallback button.
+- As a benefit, function now properly handles situations when the user press home or power button during the biometric authentication.
+- You can also cancel the pending authentication via the application provided `LAContext` object.

+### tvOS

+The `PowerAuthSDK.authenticateUsingBiometry()` function is no longer available on tvOS platform.